Andrew Desjardins

-Andrew Desjardins (born July 27, 1986) is a Canadian professional ice hockey centreman who is currently playing with EC VSV in the ICE Hockey League (ICEHL).
-Earlier in his career, he played for the Chicago Blackhawks and the San Jose Sharks of the National Hockey League (NHL).
+Andrew Desjardins (born July 27, 1986) is a Canadian former professional ice hockey centre who played for the Chicago Blackhawks and the San Jose Sharks of the NHL.

 Desjardins won the Stanley Cup with the Chicago Blackhawks in 2015.
 He is also notable for being one of only two players in NHL history to have worn the number 69, with the other being Mel Angelstad.

 Playing career

 Amateur

-Desjardins grew up in the small town of Lively, Ontario, and played his minor hockey for the Onaping Falls Huskies (NOHA) until the bantam level in the 2001–02 season.
+Desjardins grew up in Lively, Ontario, a small town located 20 km from the city of Sudbury.
+He played his minor hockey in his home town and eventually for the nearby Onaping Falls Huskies AAA until the bantam level in the 2001–02 season.
 After that year, he was selected in the 15th round, 295th overall, of the Ontario Hockey League (OHL)'s 2002 Priority Selection by the Sault Ste.
 Marie Greyhounds.
-He spent the following 2002–03 season playing for the Rayside-Balfour SabreCats Midgets of the Great North Midget League (NOHA) before making the Greyhounds roster the following year.
+He spent the following 2002–03 season playing for the Rayside-Balfour SabreCats Midget AAA of the Great North Midget League and also saw some time with the Espanola Screaming Eagles of the NOJHL before making the Greyhounds roster the following year.

 Desjardins played four seasons (2003 to 2007) of junior hockey in the OHL with Sault Ste.
 Marie.